AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/webhooks-updated.md

    >
    >We recommend setting the `Content-Type` header to the corresponding MIME type: `text/plain` for plain text, `text/html` for HTML, `application/json` for JSON, `application/xml` for XML, and so on.
 For more information on MIME types, see [MIME modules](../../workfront-fusion/apps-and-their-modules/mime.md).

 Timeout for sending a response is 40 seconds.
-If the response is not available within that period, [!DNL Workfront Fusion] returns a '200 Accepted' status.
+If the response is not available within that period, [!DNL Workfront Fusion] returns a '[!UICONTROL 200 Accepted]' status.

-### HTML Response example {#html-response-example}
+### HTML Response example

 >[!INFO]
 >